 Test of Consensus Result Number of RBC Members Draft R Draft River Basin Plan 1.
 Full Endorsement (i.e., Member likes it).
 13 2.
 Endorsement but with Minor Points of Contention (i.e., basically Member likes it).
 4 3.
 Endorsement but with Major Points of Contention (i.e., Member can live with it).
 0 4.
 Stand aside with Major Reservations (i.e., Member cannot live with it in its current state and can only support it if changes are made).
 0 5.
 Withdraw - Member will not support the Draft River Basin Plan and will not continue working within the RBC's process.
 Member has decided to leave the RBC.
-0 Final River Basin Plan Suppor t To be added when vote is taken on final plan Does N ot Support To be added when vote is taken on final plan
+0 Final River Basin Plan Suppor t 17 Does N ot Support 0